Kytyzoff/Patchify/README.md

 * [tqdm](https://github.com/noamraph/tqdm)

-We use [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset as a bank of patches.
-It you want to use other images, please some additional code to load the dataset.
-In order to make it work, load the dataset as `np.ndarray` of shape `[n_images, height, width, 3]`.
+We use [CIFAR-100](https://www.cs.toronto.edu/~kriz/cifar.html) dataset as a bank of images.
+It you want to use other images, please add the additional code to load the images.
+In order to make it work, prepare the dataset as `np.ndarray` of shape `[n_images, height, width, 3]`.

-In order to prepare **CIFAR-10**, visit the website, download and unzip the dataset.
+To prepare **CIFAR-100**, visit the website, download and unzip the dataset.
 Or you can use our script

 ```bash
 bash load_data.sh